znep/query-coordinator/styleguide-sample-app/readme/DO-NOT-USE-THIS-FILE-css-modules-and-you.md

+# DO NOT USE -- INACCURATE -- DEPRECATED

 ## CSS Modules and You!

 "I want to write a fancy new react component... can I use CSS modules?"
 #### YES!